 Was Business Manager for Hal Roach Studios in the 1920s.
 Choosing sides, he eventually began working solely for Laurel and Hardy as their manager and lawyer—negotiating contracts and representing the pair in various court cases: “Such sweet men.
 But oh, the problems they could get into!
 Particularly Stan, but Babe too.
 And most of it was women trouble.”

 Now a retired audio engineer at ABC-TV, Richard received sixty letters from Stan Laurel from 1961-1964.
 He had been introduced to Stan on the phone by Chuck McCann, a local TV personality (who had, in turn, been personally introduced to Stan by Jerry Lewis).
 Chuck later gave Richard his first paying job in TV as his personal assistant, in the summer of 1962.

 Began corresponding with Stan in 1963 when his then wife Pat suggested he write the star a letter.
 That same year joined the first Laurel and Hardy fan club.
 He and his wife visited Stan at his Santa Monica apartment a half dozen times.
 They became good friends: “He was the nicest person you could ever want to meet.
 You don’t know what it is to have a hug from Stan Laurel.”

-Started as a circus clown and was soon making appearances with Abbott and Costello, Martin and Lewis, Jack Benny and Eddie Cantor.
-He’s best known for creating “Jazzbo the Clown.”
-His long resume includes playing “Clarabell the Clown” at live appearances for “Buffalo Bob” Smith of the Howdy Doody Show.
-He and his grandson Dennis Carter, Jr., appear together as Laurel and Hardy.
+Started as a circus clown and made appearances with Abbott & Costello, Martin & Lewis, Jack Benny and Eddie Cantor.
+He was best known for creating “Jazzbo the Clown.”
+His long resume included playing “Clarabell the Clown” at live appearances for “Buffalo Bob” Smith of the Howdy Doody Show.
+He and his grandson Dennis Carter, Jr., appeared together as Laurel & Hardy.